oxygenbarker/transfer-bdg/README.md

 **14. "Representativeness[1]"**
 Aristotle: "The sum of coincidences equals certainty.[1]" (a) Psychics make hundreds of predictions for the next year and a few will hit because of probability.
 Then they only communicate the hits or we will only remember the hits and emphasize them more.[1]
+(b) "Knowing a person’s history makes it easier to determine what sort of person they are.
+[Actually] You jump to conclusions based on how representative a person seems to be of a preconceived character type."[11]

 **15. "Emotive Words and False Analogies[1]"**
 Motherhood, America, integrity, honesty might invoke positive reactions, words like rape, cancer, evil, communist might lead to negative reactions.[1]
 (a) "The cancer of society,[1]" "raping the environment,[1]" Memes, ...
 The thinking can be clouded by this.[1]
+(b) "Fisherman often injure a few captive dolphins with a spear thrust or knife slash ... since dolphins never abandon wounded family members.
+Mothers and babies call out in distress as they are separated, hoisted up and dragged off ... soon to be mercilessly hacked to death.
+These are benign and innocent beings and they deserve better.
+[12]"

 **16. "appeal to ignorance[2]"**
 (a) "[I]f you cannot prove that there isn't any psychic power, then there must be.[1]"